desi-ivanova/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Probabilistic machine learning
+- Probabilistic machine learning, deep generative models
-- Deep learning
+- Information theory, optimal experimental design, neural compression
 - Statistics and data science
-- Sports (doing, watching and analytics)
+- Sports

 # Education to show in About widget
 education: